Kora Pakhi

-Kora Pakhi was an Indian Bengali television soap opera that premiered on 13 January 2020 and aired on Bengali General Entertainment Channel Star Jalsha, It is also available on the digital platform Hotstar.
+Kora Pakhi is an Indian Bengali television soap opera that premiered on 13 January 2020 and aired on Bengali General Entertainment Channel Star Jalsha, It is also available on the digital platform Hotstar.
 The show was produced by Magic Moments Motion Pictures of Saibal Banerjee and Leena Gangopadhyay, and starred Parno Mittra and Rishi Kaushik.

 The show marked the comeback of Parno Mittra on Bengali television after a decade and Rishi Kaushik's comeback after more than a year, since the end of his last show, Kusum Dola, also helmed by Leena Gangopadhyay.
 Titas Bhowmik featured as the parallel lead in this show.

 Plot

 Abandoned at birth, Amon is raised as a tribal village girl and aspires to create an identity of her own as a journalist in one of Kolkata's leading newspapers.
 A chance encounter with the city-bred and jovial Ankur changes Amon's fate forever as love blossoms between the two while Amon's quest to find her roots and become independent continues.
 The story also revealed about Amon's birth identity as the daughter of Gulu and Bonny.